 Historians generally agree that Baron Karl von Drais of Germany made the first prototype that evolved into the bicycle we have today.
 He unveiled his “hobby-horse” or “Draisine” to the public in 1817.
-It was propelled solely by the rider’s feet and had no pedals.
+It was propelled solely by the rider’s feet and had no pedals and was originally invented to replace the horse.
 With various public exhibitions, he proved that travel time could be cut in half or better, depending on the roads.
 Despite the advanced travel time it provided, the Draisine never gained great popularity.